Reader Questions: Cash and Bond Holdings Details

 Finally, the last income component of my portfolio comes from interest from bonds and cash.
 Vanguard Short-Term Treasury ETF (VGSH) and Schwab US TIPS ETF (SCHP) are example holdings, with the actual amount varying with the prevailing interest rates, the real rates on TIPS, and the current rate of inflation.

 In dividend investing circles, there is a metric called yield on cost, which is calculated by dividing the current dividend by the original purchase price.
-In other words, while my portfolio yield today is 2.53%, that is because the current market price is also a lot higher.
+In other words, while my portfolio yield today is may be lower than say a target withdrawal rate of 3%, that is because the current market price is also a lot higher.
 Due to increasing dividends on average over time, my yield-on-cost based on my portfolio value from 10 years ago is over 5%.

 What about the 4% rule?
 For big-picture purposes, I support the simple 4% or 3% rule of thumb, which equates to a target of accumulating roughly 25 to 33 times your annual expenses.
 I would lean towards a 3% withdrawal rate if you want to retire young (closer to age 50) and a 4% withdrawal rate if retiring at a more traditional age (closer to 65).
 It’s just a quick and dirty target to get you started, not a number sent down from the heavens!